HubSpot CLI commands

 accountNameOrID

-| Identify the new default account by its name (as set in the config file) or ID |
+| Identify the new default account by its name (as set in the config file) or ID. |

 Using the CLI, you can interact with the developer file system, which is the file system in the Design Manager.
+These commands enable you to create new assets locally, such as modules and themes, upload them to the account, list files in the HubSpot account, or download existing files to your local environment.

 List files stored in the developer file system by path or from the root.
 Works similar to using standard ls